harrisonzhu508/citadelchallenge/docs/source/gp.rst

 or solutions to stochastic partial differential equations (SPDE) (Hairer, 2009) are well-adapted to what we would like to accomplish.

+Influenza outbreaks often contain complicated causal relationships between many different social, geographical and political factors.
 SPDEs are the most natural approach to modelling spatiotemporal phenomenon, by adding a driven white noise to a partial differential equation (PDE) to obtain